UCF/Main-Site-Theme/readme.markdown

 shortcode for more information.
 * custom-post-types.php - Where the abstract custom post type and all its descendants live.
-* templates - this should be where we place any custom templates to keep the base theme as simple as possible.
 * static - where, aside from style.css in the root, all static content such as javascript, images, and css should live.